 CRAWLING MY WAY TO SAPOT

 At the top of the first mountain is the sapot, designed like a spider web overlooking Laguna de Bay.
 This is one of the famous areas of Masungi Georeserve.
-Below it are limestones you can explore too if you want.
+Below are limestones you can explore too if you want.

 There’s a narrow (good for 1 person only) lane you need to cross to be able to go in the middle.
 The sapot is made of thick metal wires but it swings a little!!!
 I can’t cross it standing up because I tend to lose my balance.
 My balance skill is below the minimum.
 So I END UP CRAWLING.